Juan Francisco González: Biography

 He constantly sought freer expression through his painting, investigating and experimenting with his painting materials to achieve, for example, a transparency in oil paint that made it look similar to watercolor.
 His skillful execution and sensitivity to atmosphere placed him alongside the community of young artists who revolutionized visual arts in 19th century Paris.
 His favorite subjects included peasants, adobe houses and flowers, handling with skill the movement and color of flowers, and his youthful spirit always kept him current.
 His most famous quotations include:

-“Grace is not in truth itself, but in the personal expression of it.
-To draw is to express, drawing is like writing, so one should write as one thinks”.
+"Grace is not in truth itself, but in the personal expression of it.
+To draw is to express, drawing is like writing, so one should write as one thinks".

-“Unlike the scientific method, which proceeds by analysis, art proceeds by synthesis”.
+"Unlike the scientific method, which proceeds by analysis, art proceeds by synthesis".

-“You must look quickly and with the eyes of the soul and heart”.
+"You must look quickly and with the eyes of the soul and heart".

-His influence can be seen in the “Tragic Generation”, better known as the Generación del 13, and the controversial “Montparnasse Group”.
+His influence can be seen in the "Tragic Generation", better known as the Generación del 13, and the controversial "Montparnasse Group".
 He himself was part of the literature group "Los Diez" (The Ten), who tried to live by balancing aesthetics and ethics, creative spirit and art, a philosophy which González maintained even after the group dissolved.

-He died on March 4, 1933, and is considered to have changed the course of Chilean painting.
-Isabel Cruz González called him “the first modern Chilean painter” and said that “he left a mark like none other of his contemporaries, capturing on canvas the essence of Chilean popular life.”
+He died in Santiago on March 4, 1933, and is considered to have changed the course of Chilean painting.
+Isabel Cruz González called him "the first modern Chilean painter" and said that "he left a mark like none other of his contemporaries, capturing on canvas the essence of Chilean popular life."
 Throughout his career, until the day he died, he aimed for the maximum effect on the canvas, minimising and simplifying the themes, a characteristic that can be observed from his early landscapes to the still lifes he produced at the end of his life.